Omikhleia/sindict/docs/manual/BUILDING.md

 # (Re-)Building the dictionary

-These procedures describe how to build an HTML version of the dictionary from the core source XML lexicon.
+These procedures describe how to build an HTML or PDF version of the dictionary from the core source XML lexicon.

 ## Prerequisites